Chief Ken Corney (Ret.)

 Bio

-Chief Corney holds a California POST Executive Certificate and has a Master’s degree in Organizational Management from Azusa Pacific University and a Bachelor’s degree in Public Relations/Journalism from California State University, Long Beach.
-He is also a graduate of California’s POST Command College and the Police Executive Research Forum’s Senior Management Institute for Policing.
-In addition to serving as an Executive Fellow with the National Policing Institute, Chief Corney currently serves as First Vice President of the California Police Chiefs Association, and he is a frequent participant in the Police Executive Research Forum’s focus groups on critical issues in policing.
+Chief Corney holds a California Peace Officer Standards and Training (POST) Executive Certificate, has a master’s degree in Organizational Management from Azusa Pacific University and a bachelor’s degree in Public Relations/Journalism from California State University, Long Beach.
+He is a graduate of California’s POST Command College and the Police Executive Research Forum’s Senior Management Institute for Policing.